by Google

 3. How-tos for circumventing rules

-YouTube is very concerned about respecting the community guidelines.
-Creating content that shows how to bypass certain features, rules, or restrictions on YouTube or other websites poses a risk to your channel.
+YouTube places great importance on respecting the Community Guidelines.
+Creating content that shows how to circumvent certain features, rules, or restrictions on YouTube or other websites poses a risk to your channel.

-Examples of such content are how-tos for downloading videos or audio from YouTube without using official tools.
-They also include examples of how to bypass restrictions when purchasing content on different platforms, tips for manipulating the YouTube algorithms (falsely increasing viewership or subscriber count), or tutorials for bypassing copyright protection.
+Examples of such content are tutorials on how to download videos or audio from YouTube without using official tools.
+They also include examples of how to circumvent restrictions when purchasing content on different platforms, tips on manipulating the YouTube algorithms (falsely increasing viewership or subscriber numbers) or tutorials on circumventing copyright protection.

 What are the risks of circumventing features?